castorfou/guillaume_blog_old/_posts/2021-03-09-Introduction to Reinforcement Learning with David Silver.md

 Model-free: no advance knowledge of MDP required Breaks the curse of dimensionality through sampling Cost of backup is constant, independent of n = |S|

+## 3/15/21 - Lecture 4: Model-Free Prediction

+Model-Free: no-one gives us the MDP.
+And we still want to solve it.

+* **Monte-Carlo learning**: basically methods which goes all the way to the end of trajectory and estimates value by looking at sample returns.

+* **Temporal-Difference learning**: goes one step ahead and estimates after one step
+* **TD($$\lambda$$)**: unify both approaches

+We give up the assumption giving how the environment works (which is highly unrealistic for interesting problems).
+We break it down in 2 pieces (as with previous lecture with planning):

+* policy evaluation case (this lecture) - how much reward we get from that policy (in model-free envt)
+* control (next lecture) - find the optimum value function and then optimum policy

+**Monte-Carlo Reinforcement Learning**

+We go all the way through the episodes and we take sample returns.
+So the estimated value function can be the average of all returns.
+You have to terminate to perform this mean.

+It means we use the *empirical mean return* in place of *expected return*. (by *law of large numbers*, this average returns will converge to value function as the number of episodes for that state tends to infinity)

+**Temporal-Difference Reinforcement Learning**

+TD learns from incomplete episodes, by bootstrapping

+David takes an example from Sutton about predicting time to commute home, comparing MC and TD.

+TD target (R<sub>t+1</sub>+$$\gamma$$V<sub>t+1</sub>) is biased estimate of v<sub>$\pi$</sub>(S<sub>t</sub>), but has lower variance than the return G<sub>t</sub>.

+David compares perf of MC, TD(0), ... using Random Walk example and different values of $$\alpha$$.